DarkGhostHunter/Larapass/README.md

 })
 ```

-> If the script doesn't suit your needs, you're free to create your own script to handle WebAuthn, or just copy-paste it and import into a transpiler like [Laravel Mix](https://laravel.com/docs/mix#running-mix), [Babel](https://babeljs.io/) or [Webpack](https://webpack.js.org/).
+> You can copy-paste it and import into a transpiler like [Laravel Mix](https://laravel.com/docs/mix#running-mix), [Babel](https://babeljs.io/) or [Webpack](https://webpack.js.org/).
+If the script doesn't suit your needs, you're free to create your own.

 ### Remembering Users

 You can enable it by just issuing the `WebAuthn-Remember` header value to `true` when pushing the signed login challenge from your frontend.
-We can do this easily with the [included Javascript helper](#5-frontend-integration).
+We can do this easily with the [included Javascript helper](#5-use-the-javascript-helper-optional).

 ```javascript
 new Larapass.login({